avian2/ec3k/README.rst

 Stopping the receiver sometimes causes a segfault.

-Only half of the data from the EnergyCounter 3000 is decoded.
+Only half of the data from the EnergyCount 3000 is decoded.
 The meaning of the rest of the bits is currently unknown.

 No CRC or data integrity checks are performed on received packets, which sometimes means the receiver will report bogus readings.